OP-ED: Is Cyber Fraud Breaking Frontiers?

-Indeed, according to a Financial Sector Deepening (FSD) Report on banking and the status of financial inclusion in Uganda: Insights from FinScope 2018 Survey, 12% of persons with back accounts prefer mobile banking as the channel of choice and 2% preferred internet banking as the mode or channel used to access banking/financial services.
+Indeed, according to a Financial Sector Deepening (FSD) Report on banking and the status of financial inclusion in Uganda: Insights from FinScope 2018 Survey, 12% of persons with back accounts prefer mobile banking as the channel of choice, and 2% preferred internet banking as the mode or channel used to access banking/financial services.

 But again, the online domain has transformed retail and commerce.
 Digital marketplaces have made goods more accessible.
-Specialised websites and dedicated apps have quickly multiplied and have simplified access to all types of commodities and services.
+Specialized websites and dedicated apps have quickly multiplied and have simplified access to all types of commodities and services.
 The transformation of legal commerce has also been reflected in the criminal domain.

 We have also recently observed a couple of trends viz; synthetic identity fraud, the use of AI-based attack vectors, the rise in fraud-as-a-service, contactless fraud from contactless mobile payments, pig butchering where fraudsters search dating and social media sites for victims and create fake accounts to interact with them inter alia.